 The 12th Congress...will highlight the country's deep divisions and its lack of strong leadership following Tito's death.
-Power is likely to remain in the hands of regional leaders, who want continued decentralization of authority and gradual democratization.29 issues in addressing the debt crisis into which Yugoslavia had recently entered and blamed the crisis, in part, on the decentralized aspects of Yugoslavia's federation, especially as decentralization played out in Croatia.
-The study noted that corrective decisions, particularly unpopular administrative controls that go against the interests of particularly republics or enterprises are difficult to enforce without the support of republic and local officials.30
+Power is likely to remain in the hands of regional leaders, who want continued decentralization of authority and gradual democratization.

+Two years later, in an Intelligence Assessment entitled "Yugoslavia: Key Questions and Answers on the Debt Crisis," DI analysts returned to the those issues in addressing the debt crisis into which Yugoslavia had recently entered and blamed the crisis, in part, on the decentralized aspects of Yugoslavia's federation, especially as decentralization played out in Croatia.
+The study noted that corrective decisions, particularly unpopular administrative controls that go against the interests of particularly republics or enterprises are difficult to enforce without the support of republic and local officials.